Last updated: 12 October 2020

 Engaging with Museums, Galleries and Keeping Places in the Time of Social Distancing

 See what other organisations are doing to keep their audiences engaged online in our comprehensive article collating virtual tours, online programs, community projects, online archives and collections, music and podcasts, and learning resources.
 Read here

 Safe COVID Cleaning for Collections

-M&G NSW has partnered with International Conservation Services and Sydney Living Museums to present a webinar on the importance and risks of COVID cleaning.
+M&G NSW partnered with International Conservation Services and Sydney Living Museums to present a webinar on the importance and risks of COVID cleaning.
 Hear from experts about how to approach regular and, if necessary, deep cleans of historic properties and collections.
-Register
+View the webinar